msazure1981/Spokane-Mental-Health-Services-MSBI-Project-/README.md

 Data cleaned and transformed into staging tables (stage schema) Dimension and Fact tables created for the data warehouse
 ## Load:
-Final data loaded into data warehouse for reporting
+Final data loaded into the data warehouse for reporting

 # Data Warehouse Design
 ## Dimension Tables: